caasted/sphere_games/competition/README.md

 ## On the Display Host (Workstation w/ NVIDIA GPU)

-Execute the following command, inserting the hostname of the Camera Host Raspberry Pi:
+Add the following line to the ~/.bashrc to point to the Raspberry Pi for the ROS master.
+Insert the hostname of the Camera Host Raspberry Pi:
 ```
 export ROS_MASTER_URI=http://[Raspberry Pi Hostname]:11311
 ```